Gesee-y/xxxxtale-engine/README.md

 An Undertale engine in Godot.
 This was my first real project.
 This engine serves as a base for any Undertale fangame, letting you focus on your patterns and stories instead of worrying about how to make a turn-based fight.

+## Little introduction

+I actually love undertale fangames.
+I always find fascinating how much we can do with little things.
+This engine is actually the 3rd one I made.
+The first was UnderDelta which aimed to be a fully featured undertale/deltarune engine but after some refactor, it became ____tale, but the codebase was unmaintanable and too heavy so I remade the engine from scratch and here it is.
+**xxxxtale**!!!

 ## Features

 - **Overworld template**